Seki Takakazu: Elimination theory

 In 1683, Seki pushed ahead with elimination theory, based on resultants, in the Kaifukudai no Hō (解伏題之法).
 To express the resultant, he developed the notion of the determinant.
-While in his manuscript the formula for 5×5 matrices is obviously wrong, being always 0, in his later publication, Taisei Sankei (大成算経), written in 1683-1710 with Katahiro Takebe (建部 賢弘) and his brothers, a correct and general formula (Laplace's formula for the determinant) appears.
+While in his manuscript the formula for 5×5 matrices is obviously wrong, being always 0, in his later publication, Taisei Sankei (大成算経), written in 1683–1710 with Katahiro Takebe (建部 賢弘) and his brothers, a correct and general formula (Laplace's formula for the determinant) appears.

 Tanaka came up with the same idea independently.
 An indication appeared in his book of 1678: some of equations after elimination are the same as resultant.
 In Sanpō Funkai (算法紛解) (1690?), he explicitly described the resultant and applied it to several problems.
 In 1690, Izeki Tomotoki (井関 知辰), a mathematician active in Osaka but not in Hashimoto's school, published Sanpō Hakki (算法発揮), in which he gave resultant and Laplace's formula of determinant for the n×n case.
 The relationships between these works are not clear.
 Seki developed his mathematics in competition with mathematicians in Osaka and Kyoto, at the cultural center of Japan.

 In comparison with European mathematics, Seki's first manuscript was as early as Leibniz's first commentary on the subject, which treated matrices only up to the 3x3 case.
 The subject was forgotten in the West until Gabriel Cramer in 1750 was brought to it by the same motivations.
 Elimination theory equivalent to the wasan form was rediscovered by Étienne Bézout in 1764.
-The Laplace's formula was established not earlier than 1750.
+Laplace's formula was established no earlier than 1750.

 With elimination theory in hand, a large part of the problems treated in Seki's time became solvable in principle, given the Chinese tradition of geometry almost reduced to algebra.
 In practice, the method could founder under huge computational complexity.
 Yet this theory had a significant influence on the direction of development of wasan.
 After the elimination is complete, one is left to find numerically the real roots of a single-variable equation.
 Horner's method, though well known in China, was not transmitted to Japan in its final form.
 So Seki had to work it out by himself independently.
 He is sometimes credited with Horner's method, which is not historically correct.
 He also suggested an improvement to Horner's method: to omit higher order terms after some iterations.
 This practice happens to be the same as that of Newton–Raphson method, but with a completely different perspective.
 Neither he nor his pupils had, strictly speaking, the idea of derivative.

 Seki also studied the properties of algebraic equations for assisting in numerical solution.
 The most notable of these are the conditions for the existence of multiple roots based on the discriminant, which is the resultant of a polynomial and its "derivative": His working definition of "derivative" was the O(h) -term in f(x + h), which was computed by the binomial theorem.

 He obtained some evaluations of the number of real roots of a polynomial equation.